 Here are a few things to consider when making your decision between an air fryer, convection oven or the NuWave Oven kitchen appliances:

 While air fryers cook food using only rapid hot air circulation, convection toaster ovens like the Cuisinart air fryer toaster oven have both the traditional heating element and a fan to circulate the hot air.
+So they can be used to toast or broil as well.

 The NuWave Oven relies on three cooking technologies - infrared, conduction, and convection cooking.
 Conduction heat is applied directly to your food, convection heat circulates air through the cooking dome, and infrared heat offers the same invisible radiant heat that’s used in restaurant kitchens to keep foods warm.